jhudsl/tidyversecourse/docs/02-get-data.md

 Notice that the function is passed directly to the argument.
 It does not have quotes around it, as we want this to be interpreted as the `toupper()` function.

 Here we've really only focused on a single function (`read_excel()`) from the `readxl` package.
 This is because some of the best packages do a single thing and do that single thing well.
 The `readxl` package has a single, slick function that covers most of what you'll need when reading in files from Excel.
-That is not to say that the package doesn't have other function (it does!), but this function will cover your needs most of the time.
+That is not to say that the package doesn't have other useful functions (it does!), but this function will cover your needs most of the time.

 ### Google Sheets